Deniz-Eren/dev-can-linux/README.md

         │           Example driver start command didn't specify anything for │           this device, so the default behaviour of creating a single │           RX and TX file decriptor will be performed.
+        |           This channel will have the default standard MIDs for read
+        |           and write functionality; not applicable for devctl or direct
+        |           send/receive operations.
         │
         ├── rx0
         │   ├── client connection to read  1